 7. Get the family to giddy-up.
 At HorsePower in Oldsmar kids have the opportunity to connect with animals.
 There’s a stable and a petting farm, plus HorsePower has a play area.
 Check your schedule and theirs to see if you can sign the kids up for an equestrian camp.
 The folks here also welcome and work with children with special needs.

-8. Bird-eye view of the big city.
-Hop aboard the Coca-Cola Orlando Eye and soar 400 feet above the ground.
+8. Birds-eye view of the big city.
+Hop aboard the ICON Orlando observation wheel and soar 400 feet above the ground.
 Each capsule holds 15 people so there’s room for the entire family.
 You can even spy the Kennedy Space Center on the East Coast during the 25-minute and 360-degree tour.
 Got an issue with heights?
 Send those who don’t and watch this video to experience the flight from the recliner.

 9. The art on the wall.
 If your kids are fans of art (and maybe even if they aren’t) add Florida’s arts city, St. Petersburg, to your travel plans.
 Start with a walking tour of city’s downtown murals, all painted in the past few years.
 The Dali Museum draws crowds of visitors to its legendary collection of Salvador Dali paintings and the Museum of Fine Arts St. Petersburg boasts an “encyclopedic connection” of works across genres and time periods.
 A free trolley takes visitors to the city’s many arts districts and galleries on the second Saturday night each month.